bbauska/UC-Davis-JS-Basics/readme.md

 ![](./3-6-images/media/image663.png){width="4.0in"
 height="2.4427351268591426in"}

-We\'re going to add cards dynamically using JavaScript, but we want to know what they\'re going to look like.
-The best way to do this is to add one manually, add a card that would get added by JavaScript with all the correct HTML, style that so we know that what it\'s supposed to look like, and then remove that card.
-That\'s what we\'ll do next.
-We\'re going to start by going back and adding just a little bit more HTML.
-We need a div with a class of card and an image with the signpost, and then in there we\'re going to have the card body with an H3 and H4 and a paragraph in button.
+We&apos;re going to add cards dynamically using JavaScript, but we want to know what they&apos;re going to look like.
+The best way to do this is to add one manually, add a card that would get added by JavaScript with all the correct HTML, style that so we know that what it&apos;s supposed to look like, and then remove that card.
+That&apos;s what we&apos;ll do next.
+We&apos;re going to start by going back and adding just a little bit more HTML.
+We need a div with a class of card and an image with the signpost, and then in there we&apos;re going to have the card body with an H3 and H4 and a paragraph in button.
 We do have another button here.

-Let\'s go in and add this into our HTML over here.
-It\'s going to go down here inside this generated content by JavaScript here we\'re going to do div class equals card.
-This has to be a class because we\'re going to have multiple cards.
-We\'d have multiple cards on the page, so you can only use an id once.
+Let&apos;s go in and add this into our HTML over here.
+It&apos;s going to go down here inside this generated content by JavaScript here we&apos;re going to do div class equals card.
+This has to be a class because we&apos;re going to have multiple cards.
+We&apos;d have multiple cards on the page, so you can only use an id once.
 That has to be a class.
-Then let\'s add an image.
+Then let&apos;s add an image.

 Images/signpost.
-I\'m not going to put in all tag on it at the moment.
+I&apos;m not going to put in all tag on it at the moment.
-We\'ve got that image and then we\'ve got the card body coming next.
+We&apos;ve got that image and then we&apos;ve got the card body coming next.
 Div, class, card-body.
-I don\'t know why that is slightly misaligned.
+I don&apos;t know why that is slightly misaligned.
-No, it\'s right.
-Maybe it\'s this one, it\'s slightly misaligned.
+No, it&apos;s right.
+Maybe it&apos;s this one, it&apos;s slightly misaligned.
 Here we go.
 Div class card-body.
-Then inside the card body we\'re going to add h3 destination name.
-Then we\'ll do a h4 destination location.
-Then we\'re to add a Paragraph p with a class set to card-text, destination description.
-Then we\'re going to add a button that will allow you to remove the card if you need to.
-We\'ll have a feature that will allow you to take a card off, so we\'ll add that button in there.
-I believe that\'s what we need for the HTML.
-Let\'s take a look over here.
+Then inside the card body we&apos;re going to add h3 destination name.
+Then we&apos;ll do a h4 destination location.
+Then we&apos;re to add a Paragraph p with a class set to card-text, destination description.
+Then we&apos;re going to add a button that will allow you to remove the card if you need to.
+We&apos;ll have a feature that will allow you to take a card off, so we&apos;ll add that button in there.
+I believe that&apos;s what we need for the HTML.
+Let&apos;s take a look over here.
 Yeah, there we go.
 Great.

-So we\'ve got all of the HTML for that card in.
-It won\'t look particularly good.
-Let\'s see what it looks like.
-Doesn\'t look terrible, but it looks okay, but we might want to do a little bit more with it.
-Actually, it\'s fine for now.
-We\'ll leave it the way it is.
+So we&apos;ve got all of the HTML for that card in.
+It won&apos;t look particularly good.
+Let&apos;s see what it looks like.
+Doesn&apos;t look terrible, but it looks okay, but we might want to do a little bit more with it.
+Actually, it&apos;s fine for now.
+We&apos;ll leave it the way it is.
-We\'ve got our basic card in there.
-Although I do have a background color in there, don\'t I?
-Let\'s have that.
+We&apos;ve got our basic card in there.
+Although I do have a background color in there, don&apos;t I?
+Let&apos;s have that.
 Instead.
 One last rule down here.
 For the card.
-I\'m going to just give it a little bit of padding, set a background color, and set some margin on the bottom and that should look good.
-Let\'s take a look and see how that goes.
+I&apos;m going to just give it a little bit of padding, set a background color, and set some margin on the bottom and that should look good.
+Let&apos;s take a look and see how that goes.
 There we go.
-Now we\'ve got a card that\'s looking good.
+Now we&apos;ve got a card that&apos;s looking good.
 Ultimately, these are going to be put in through JavaScript.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->